Toll Free:

 Consistently upgrade open-source testing frameworks and cloud provider plugins to leverage the latest capabilities, defect fixes, and performance gains across the rapid release cycles common in these communities.
 However, balance integration benefits with available upgrade bandwidth.

 Define regular but sustainable tooling upgrade cycles, like upgrading twice annually rather than chasing every single weekly release.
+Perform updates during periods of lower release activity and reserve buffers post-upgrade for root-causing unanticipated breaks.

 Foster Engagement

+Driving developer happiness and productivity with testing tools directly correlates with adoption and testing culture.
 Beyond knowledge sharing and docs, create transparency into testing efficacy, highlight successes, offer incentives based on contribution levels, and celebrate wins to motivate engagement.

 Developer experience drastically impacts utilization.
 Optimize local runtimes, IDE plugins, sandbox testing environments, and feedback visibility to remove tester friction.
+Celebrate contributions publicly while offering frameless options for those less inclined towards the spotlight.

 By reducing the barriers that traditionally confined test automation success to just dedicated experts, testing reaches across personas, stages and use cases to prevent defects rather than merely detect them farther downstream.